jser/watch-list/README.md

 ### Web List

-- Generate Watch List and RSS Feeds
+1. Generate Watch List and Feed List
-- Merge Watch List and RSS Feeds to `data/web-list.json`
+2. Merge Watch List and RSS Feeds to `data/web-list.json`

-- It is optimized for Web Page
+📝 It is optimized for Web Page

 ## Development